marcellourbani/vscode_abap_remote_fs/client/README.md

 **THIS SOFTWARE IS IN BETA TEST, USE AT YOUR OWN RISK**

-## new in 0.5.6: support self-signed certificates and custom certificate authorities

-## new in 0.5: Much better language support
+## new in 0.5.9: Favourites view in explorer

-- syntax checks
-- completion
-- go to definition
-- usages

 **Unless your system is very modern (7.51 or later I think), write support will require you to install [this plugin](https://github.com/marcellourbani/abapfs_extensions)** in your dev server to enable.
 Browsing works even without it